-Kuva, Fergana Valley
+Kuva, Fergana Valley - Travel

 Kuva is a small town located in the north-east of Fergana region, 20 km from the regional center of Fergana city.
 The city’s administrative center was founded in 1927.
 Kuva district borders on Tashlak, Iziyavan ones of Kuvasai town and also on Asaka and Markhamat districts of Andijan region, Republic of Kyrgyzstan (19,2 km).
 The total district area is 440 km2.